-The telephone shower head is designed to give maximum flexibility in usage and provide for water saving techniques when using your trailer on self-containment.
-When using the shower head, it should be held in the hand and moved about the body.
+be held in the hand and moved about the body.
 Normally the best water conservation procedure is to wet the entire body and then turn the water off with the push button at the shower head.
 Apply soap, lather thoroughly, then rinse the soap off.
 The shower can be turned on and off without disturbing the hot-cold adjustment.
 The telephone shower head is also used to fill the tub for taking a bath.

-The medicine chest is behind the mirror in the rear bathroom.
-The 120 volt and 12 volt outlets are located below the medicine compartment on the roadside of the unit.
-The medicine chest in the center bath is to the right of the lavatory with the 120 volt and 12 volt outlets located behind the mirror.
+The 120 volt and 12 volt outlets in the rear bath are located on the under surface of the rooflocker near the window.
+In the center bath, the 120 volt and 12 volt outlets are located behind the mirror.

-The light in the rear bathroom is operated by a switch under the roadside roof locker.
-The light in the center bath is operated by a switch located on the side of the medicine cabinet.
+The lights in the bathroom are operated by a switch on each light.
 To change bulbs, squeeze the lens at each end and pop it out.